 That company is GPD and its project is called GPD Pocket, a handheld Windows 10 PC that includes support for x86 applications.
-As of this writing, the project received $2,056,982 in funding from 5021 backers with only a month left for its Indiegogo campaign.
+The project received $2,056,982 in funding from 5021 backers on Indiegogo and this is how the whole project started.

 The GPD Pocket comes in a magnesium chassis with dimensions measured at 180 x 106 x 18.5mm and a weight of just 1.06 pounds.
 That makes the GPD Pocket remarkably lighter than most other 2-in-1 devices already out in the market today.

 The GPD Pocket sports a 1920×1200 7-inch IPS Display with Corning Gorilla 3 protection and a 16:10 aspect ratio.
 The small screen, however, might not be of great help particularly for your typing demands.
 Nonetheless, it’s a small yet powerful machine that meets your typing needs thanks to its ability to connect to a larger display via a micro HDMI port.